-1. Name of the Entity: Welsbach Electric Corp. of L.I.
-Address: 300 No ewtown Road ······ City, State and Zip Code: Plainview, New York 11803 } 2.
-Entity's Vendor Identif ication Number: 11-235425 :1 3.
-Type of Business: X Public CorpPartnership Joint Venture Ltd. Liability Co Closely Held Corp Other (specify) Directors or comparable b pody, all partners and limited part members and officers of limited lividuals serving on the Board of ners, all corporate officers, all parties liability companies (attach additional See EMCOR Group, Inc. 2 015 Annual Report.
-The same state of the same sta shareholder is not an indiv es of all shareholders, members, widual, list the individual shareho a copy of the 10K in lieu of com Iders/partners/members.
-If a Publicly See EMCOR Group, Inc. 2 015 Annual Report.
+1. Name of the Entity: WEISBACH ELECTRIC Corp. of L I. Address: 300 NEWTOWN ROAD City, State and Zip Code: PLANKIEW, NEW YOUK 11803 2.
+Entity's Vendor Identification Number: 11.
+2354251 3.
+Type of Business: Public Corp Partnership Joint Venture Ltd. Liability CoClosely Heid CorpOther (specify) 4.
+List names and addresses of all principals; that is, all individuals serving on the Board of Directors or comparable body, all partners and limited partners, all corporate officers, all parties of Joint Ventures, and all members and officers of limited liability companies (attach additional sheets if necessary): SEE EYCOR GLOUP, INC. 2015 ANNUAL REPORT 5.
+List names and addresses of all shareholders, members, or partners of the firm.
+If the shareholder is not an individual, list the individual shareholders/partners/members.
+If a Publicly held Corporation, include a copy of the 10K in lieu of completing this section.
+See Eyear Group, INC. 2015 Annual Repart